Skip Links

 News about the Alaska FiberOptic Project

-Fall 2024 Update
+Fall 2025 Update

 The Alaska FiberOptic Project is a collaboration between Calista Corporation, Doyon Limited, Gana-A 'Yoo Limited, Tanana Chiefs Conference (TCC) and Alaska Communications (the partners) to provide reliable, affordable broadband to communities along the Yukon and Kuskokwim Rivers.
-So far, funding has been secured to connect 15 villages.

 The partners made the most of Alaska’s long summer days advancing this first-of-its-kind project forward.
+Continue reading for a recap of recent activities and next steps.

 Doyon Region